 \subsection{Training Details}

-In both the \hrp pretraining and SR training, we use an Adam \cite{kingma2014adam} optimizer with $\beta_1=0.9, \beta_2=0.99$.
-The learning rates for both the generator and discriminator are fixed as $0.0001$ throughout the training.
-During feature matching stage, the codebook $\mathcal{Z}$ and decoder $G$ are fixed.
-Both our \hrp and SR networks are trained with a batch size of 16, and the HR image size is fixed as $256\times256$ for both $\times2$ and $\times4$ upscale factors.
-We implemented our model with PyTorch \cite{pytorch}.
-The model pretraining stage takes about 3 days on 2 GeForce RTX 3090 GPUs and the SR stage takes about 4 days on the same device.
+In both \hrp pretraining and SR training, we use the Adam optimizer \cite{kingma2014adam} with $\beta_1=0.9$ and $\beta_2=0.99$.
+The learning rates for the generator and discriminator are set to $0.0001$ and $0.0004$, respectively, throughout training.
+During the feature-matching stage, the codebook $\mathcal{Z}$ and decoder $G$ are fixed.
+Both \hrp and SR networks are trained with a batch size of 16, and the HR image size is fixed at $256\times256$ for both $\times2$ and $\times4$ upscaling factors.
+We implement our model in PyTorch \cite{pytorch}.
+The \hrp pretraining stage takes about 3 days on two GeForce RTX 3090 GPUs, and the SR stage takes about 4 days on the same hardware.